 Q #5) How do you drive your employees in difficult phases?

-Answer: Here the interviewer wants to get a fair idea on your people-management skills.
+Answer: Here, the interviewer wants to get a fair idea of your people-management skills.
 You may answer like this:

 Q #6) Explain how you dealt with a problematic employee.

-As a manager, I approached him and explained to him the situation which he was not aware of and advised him to cooperate with the team members and change his behavior towards his teammates.
+As a manager, I approached him and explained to him the situation that he was not aware of, and advised him to cooperate with the team members and change his behavior towards his teammates.

-Q #8) Describe your journey from the start to the last role as manager.
+Q #8) Describe your journey from the start to the last role as a manager.

 Answer: This is like an introductory question that relaxes a formal environment in an interview.
 Here, describe your full career track and graph.